Existence, covolumes and infinite generation of lattices for Davis complexes: Group actions on complexes of groups

 In this section we introduce a theory of group actions on complexes of groups.
 The main result is Theorem~\ref{t:group_action} below, which makes precise and expands upon Theorem~\ref{t:group_action_intro} of the introduction.
-The terms used in Theorem~\ref{t:group_action} which were not discussed in Section~\ref{ss:complexes_of_groups} above are defined in Section~\ref{ss:definitions} below, where we also introduce some notation.
-In Section~\ref{ss:induced_cogs} we construct the complex of groups induced by a group action on a complex of groups, and in Section~\ref{ss:induced_covering} we construct the induced covering.
-Using these results, in Section~\ref{ss:fund_group}, we consider the structure of the fundamental group of the induced complex of groups.
-As in Section~\ref{ss:complexes_of_groups} above, all references to~\cite{BH} are to Chapter III.$\cC$.
+The terms appearing in Theorem~\ref{t:group_action} which have not already been discussed in Section~\ref{ss:complexes_of_groups} above will be defined in Section~\ref{ss:definitions} below, where we also introduce some notation.
+In Section~\ref{ss:induced_cogs} below we construct the complex of groups induced by a group action on a complex of groups, and in Section~\ref{ss:induced_covering} we construct the induced covering.
+Using these results, in Section~\ref{ss:fund_group} we consider the structure of the fundamental group of the induced complex of groups.

-We will need only actions on \emph{simple} complexes of groups $G(Y)$ by \emph{simple} morphisms; this case is already substantially technical.
-If in addition the action has a strict fundamental domain in $Y$, it is possible to make choices so that the induced complex of groups is also simple, and many of the proofs in this section become much easier.
+We will require only actions on \emph{simple} complexes of groups $G(Y)$ by \emph{simple} morphisms; this case is already substantially technical.
+If in addition the action on $Y$ has a strict fundamental domain, it is possible to make choices so that the induced complex of groups is also simple, and many of the proofs in this section become much easier.
 However, in our applications, the group action will not necessarily have a strict fundamental domain.

-\begin{theorem} Let $G(Y)$ be a (simple) complex of groups over a connected scwol $Y$, and suppose that the action of a group $H$ on $Y$ extends to an action (by simple morphisms) on $G(Y)$.
-Then the $H$--action induces a complex of groups $H(Z)$ over $Z = H \bs Y$, with $H(Z)$ well-defined up to isomorphism of complexes of groups, such that there is a covering of complexes of groups Moreover the fundamental group $\pi_1(H(Z))$ splits as Finally, if $G(Y)$ is faithful and the $H$--action on $G(Y)$ is faithful then $H(Z)$ is faithful.\end{theorem}
+\begin{theorem} Let $G(Y)$ be a simple complex of groups over a connected scwol $Y$, and suppose that the action of a group $H$ on $Y$ extends to an action by simple morphisms on $G(Y)$.
+Then the $H$--action induces a complex of groups $H(Z)$ over $Z = H \bs Y$, with $H(Z)$ well-defined up to isomorphism of complexes of groups, such that there is a covering of complexes of groups Moreover there is a natural short exact sequence and if $H$ fixes a vertex of $Y$, then Finally, if $G(Y)$ is faithful and the $H$--action on $G(Y)$ is faithful then $H(Z)$ is faithful.\end{theorem}